MetaSys-LISBP/IsoCor/doc/faq.rst

 Yes, if you know it.
 The purity of your tracer should be available from your provider of labeled compound.

-..seealso:: :ref:`Isotopic purity and natural abundance of the tracer`
+.. seealso:: :ref:`Isotopic purity and natural abundance of the tracer`

 What is the default value for the tracer purity?